MicrosoftEdge/WebView2Samples/SampleApps/WebView2_WinUI3_Sample/readme.md

 The following instructions assume you are using WebView2 Runtime version 95.0.1020.53.
 You'll change this number to whatever version you are using.

 You will need to:
-1 Include the fixed WebView2 runtime in the package project
+1. Include the fixed version of the WebView2 Runtime in the package project:

 <pre>\WebView2_WinUI3_Sample\WebView2_WinUI3_Sample (Package)\FixedRuntime\95.0.1020.53\</pre>
 2 Update the package project wapproj file for the version your using
 <pre> < Content Include="FixedRuntime\95.0.1020.53\\**\*.*" > </pre>